 The size should be appropriate to your weight and height.
 When you weigh more, a smaller board can pace quickly.
 An oversized board for a tiny person can slow down the speed.

-Follow the tips below to attain a fast speed:
+Follow the tips below to attain a fast speed on your paddle board:

 - Head on a calm day.